Artistic Haven

 Image Source

 Your gradient already suggests depth, but rough strokes remain visible.
 This step melts every scratch into glass-like smoothness.
-Press a blending stump firmly into the shaded zone and roll tiny circles along the curve.
+Press a blending stump Firmly into the shaded zone and roll tiny circles along the curve of the elliptical drawing.
 Keep the pressure even and avoid dragging dark pigment onto clean paper.
 Pause when the surface feels uniform and polished.
+Always swap to a fresh tip before moving to bright areas to prevent dirty highlights, especially when using a mechanical pencil.

 9. Reinforce the Darkest Shadows for Added Depth